 Immunizations prevent serious illnesses at every stage of life.
 The health department offers immunization services to persons of all ages, from infants to older adults.
+Health department staff also encourage all families of children with special needs stay up-to-date on vaccinations.
+We offer immunizations in a safe and sensory friendly setting to meet the needs of the individual.
 To ensure that you have adequate time to discuss your health and immunizations history with a nurse, immunizations are given by appointment.
 To schedule an appointment for immunizations, please contact your local health department office.

 Immunizations available through the Western UP Health Department include: